splitgraph/sgr/examples/postgis/README.md

 sgr engine upgrade --image splitgraph/engine:[your_engine_version]-postgis
 ```

-Make sure that you've logged into Splitgraph Cloud with `sgr cloud login`.
+Make sure that you've logged into Splitgraph Cloud with `sgr cloud login` or `sgr cloud login-api`.

 ### Setting up and running the Jupyter notebook